krzemienski/awesome-from-stars/README.md

 * [tjenkinson/mock-hls-server](https://github.com/tjenkinson/mock-hls-server): Fake a live/event HLS stream from a VOD one.
 Useful for testing.
 Supports looping.
 * [kylef/Mockingjay](https://github.com/kylef/Mockingjay): An elegant library for stubbing HTTP requests with ease in Swift
 * [LanceGin/Mockman](https://github.com/LanceGin/Mockman): Manage and start the mock servers on your local platform easily
+* [mock-server/mockserver](https://github.com/mock-server/mockserver): MockServer enables easy mocking of any system you integrate with via HTTP or HTTPS with clients written in Java, JavaScript and Ruby.
+MockServer also includes a proxy that introspects all proxied traffic including encrypted SSL traffic and supports Port Forwarding, Web Proxying (i.e. HTTP proxy), HTTPS Tunneling Proxying (using HTTP CONNECT) and SOCKS Proxying (i.e. dynamic port forwarding).
 * [kronenthaler/mod-pbxproj](https://github.com/kronenthaler/mod-pbxproj): A python module to manipulate XCode projects
 * [modded-ubuntu/modded-ubuntu](https://github.com/modded-ubuntu/modded-ubuntu): Run Ubuntu GUI on your termux with much features.
 * [go-skynet/model-gallery](https://github.com/go-skynet/model-gallery): :card_file_box: a curated collection of models ready-to-use with LocalAI